ipfs/specs/merkledag/ipld.md

 ### IPLD merkle-path (best solution)

-An _IPLD merkle-path_ is an extension of a _filesystem merkle-path_ which uses a special syntax to access link properties.
+An _IPLD merkle-path_ is an extension of a _filesystem merkle-path_ which uses a special syntax to access link properties. **[In case we use escaping in protobuf IPLD format** Except that key escaping is not performed when looking up items in the IPLD objects.
+This allow accessing reserved keys using _IPLD merkle-paths_ that are not accessible in filesystems.**]**

 Path elements are suffixed by either `.link` to access the link properties or by `.object` to dereference the _merkle-link_. if no suffix is present, the _merkle-link_ is dereferenced (to be compatible with _filesystem merkle-paths_ in most cases)